register-dynamics/register-dynamics.co.uk/_data-trusts/index.md

 Having a contract or agreement between data providers and data users has frequently been shown to be insufficient.
 In the Cambridge Analytica example, the contract terms were completely ignored and personal data was misused.
 [Facebook's defence](https://www.theguardian.com/us-news/2015/dec/11/senator-ted-cruz-president-campaign-facebook-user-data) was that the parties involved had acted outside of the terms of the data share and Facebook was therefore not at fault.
 The lack of any hard, technical evidence may deprive courts of useful information and has made it difficult for regulators, politicians, journalists and the general public to understand what happened.

-This doesn't give much confidence to individuals – without proactive enforcement of their terms, it's difficult to see how Facebook will prevent this behaviour from occurring again.
+This doesn't give much confidence to individuals – without proactive enforcement of their terms, it is difficult to see how Facebook will prevent this behaviour from occurring again.

 Traditionally, our most valuable assets have been financial and severe penalties for mismanaging them have been enforced.
 Over the last 20 years, data has become almost equivalently valuable.
 The best technique that society has come up with for holding people to account whilst they look after our most valuable assets is _auditing_.